lotharthesavior/eml-parser/Readme.md

 php parse-email.php {pdf|html}
 ```

-The files to be processed must be in the directory `./emails` and the output will be places in the directory `./output`.
+The files to be processed must be in the directory `./emails` and the output will be placed in the directory `./output`.